 The general rule of interpretation of wills is, of course, governed by the plain meaning rule.
-Courts are to tease out the meaning from the four corners of the will without resort to extrinsic evidence, including extrinsic evidence from the drafter of the document:
+Courts

 And the evidence of the draftsman of the will is not offered to contradict the will.
 In the case of Fersinger v.
 Martin, 183 Md.
 135, on page 138, 36 A.2d 716, at page 718, this Court, speaking through Judge Collins, said, 'The general rule is that no expression as to the intention of the testator may be considered for the reason that an oral utterance would not be a compliance with the statutory requirement that the will be in writing.
 Miller on Construction of Wills, Section 40; Darden v.
 Bright, 173 Md.
 563, 568, 198 A. 431.
 We cannot resort to extrinsic evidence to ascertain from the draftsman what the testator instructed or intended him to say, nor can we in order to establish the intention of the testator accept his declarations.'
 See also Board of